 If the women tried to report the incident, the guards would terminate them at their boss’s command.
 Uday’s infamous legacy includes attacks on women, regardless of age or consent.

 Uday Would Crash Weddings And Assault The Brides

-Uday crashed a wedding being held at Baghdad's Hunting Club back in the late 1990s.
-Apparently, right after Uday left the hall, the bride vanished.
-The groom knew exactly what had happened to his wife and he pulled out his pistol and shot himself.
+Uday attended a wedding at Baghdad's Hunting Club in the late 1990s without an invitation.
+Reportedly, right after Uday left the hall, the bride vanished.
+Uday’s bodyguards blocked the doors, and the groom pulled out his pistol.
+He died from a self-imposed gunshot.

-Uday Would Torture Athletes Who Didn’t Meet His Standards
+Uday Would Harm Athletes Who Didn’t Meet His Standards

-When Uday served as the head of the Iraqi Olympic Committee, he had athletes who didn’t meet his performance standards locked up and tortured.
-Football players were caned on the soles of their feet, and after failing to reach the 1994 FIFA World Cup finals, players were forced to kick a concrete ball.
+When Uday served as the head of the Iraqi Olympic Committee, he had athletes who didn’t meet his performance standards locked up and beaten.
+Soccer players were caned on the soles of their feet and instructed to kick a concrete ball.
+Uday reportedly incited such punishments when the team didn’t make it to the 1994 FIFA World Cup finals.

 After Uday’s death, a member of the Iraqi national soccer team revealed the extent of Uday’s abuse.
 Habib Jaafer maintained Uday employed tactics of humiliation, such as shaving the men’s heads or spitting on them, in addition to the physical abuse of beatings and electric shocks.

 The uprising against Saddam after the first Gulf War was not without consequences.
 According to Yahia, Uday paid a visit to the Shia prisoners and had half of them eradicated.
 Then, he told one prisoner that he wouldn’t die as quickly.
 Uday reportedly pulled out a drill and plunged it into the man’s skull.